orthecreedence/cl-svg-polygon/README.md

 There are a few limitations with this library:

  - Line/polyline types are ignored when parsing.
 This fix is coming soon.
  - Strokes are not honored.
-So The point list returned for a path with two points and a stroke will just be two points (with :disconnected t) instead of a connected polygon shape representing that the real object looks like.
+So the point list returned for a path with two points and a stroke will just be two points (with :disconnected t) instead of a connected polygon shape representing what the real object looks like.
 Since stroking is technically up to the drawer, it's unlikely that I'll add in default support for this, however I'll probably add an option in the future to render strokes as part of the polygon in case you don't want to deal with it in the app =].
 The meta info for the polygon would then specify whether or not it was a stroked polygon vs an actual polygon.